The Essence of Technology and Art#

 Furthermore, it is only through the transparency of the world that earth can strike us as unintelligible, perplexing and mysterious.
 The happening of truth in the work of art and the Being of the work of art is essentially the instigation of the strife between world and earth.
 A great work of art intensifies this strife while establishing it.

-Art can be thought of in terms of Being, truth, world, earth and strife, and according to Heidegger, the two essential features of great artwork are setting up of a world and setting forth of earth.
+Art can be thought of in terms of Being, truth, world, earth and strife, and according to Heidegger, the two essential features of great artworks are setting up of a world and setting forth of earth.
 Furthermore, an epochal understanding of Being and a particular world are opened and held opened in Dasein’s clearing by a specific being, i.e., a work of art.

 I think, for Heidegger, art has more to do with truth than beauty.
 He wanted to understand the ontological “function” of art: what art does in relation to truth and Being.
 Truth and art are deeply interconnected—not mutually exclusive.
 Art is a way in which truth happens.